datacentricdesign/iob22/assignments/02-vending-machine/step4.md

 # Task 4.2 Deal with ValueError

-[implement exception to catch ValueError]
+[TODO implement an exception to catch ValueError]

+[TODO link to replit solution]